ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/cmsis-build.md

 Build it using `cbuild.sh` to confirm CMSIS-Build and the compiler are installed and working.

-The necessary CMSIS Packs will be installed and

 ```bash
 cbuild.sh Blinky.cprj  --packs
 ```

+The necessary CMSIS Packs will be installed and the project will be compiled.

 If all goes well `Objects/image.axf` will be produced and no errors will occur.

+You are ready to use CMSIS-Build for your projects.